rtinney1/PasswordCheckerML/README.md

 **Note**: If you pass the word *all* to the script, it will use all viable passwords from rockyou.txt.
 This creates a dataset of around 2.5 million "good" and "bad" passwords.

-**Note**: For the R script to work, you need the tokenized files and need to pass True to the -t flag
+**Note**: For the R script to work, you need the tokenized file and need to pass True to the -t flag

 ## passwordML.py
 First install the required modules via